pasqal-io/qadence/docs/tutorials/qml/config_qnn.md

 ## Defining the Observable

 The model output is the expectation value of the defined observable(s).
 We use the `ObservableConfig` class to specify the observable.

-We can specify any Hamiltonian supported by [hamiltonian_factory](qadence.constructors.hamiltonians.hamiltonian_factory) that we want to measure at the end of the circuit.
+It can be used to create Hamiltonians with 2-qubit interactions and single-qubit detunings, both with arbitrary strength or parameterized.
+Any Hamiltonian supported by [hamiltonian_factory](qadence.constructors.hamiltonians.hamiltonian_factory) can be specified for measurement at the end of the circuit.

 For example, suppose we want to measure the Z operator

 ```python exec="on" source="material-block" session="config" html="1"
 from qadence import create_observable, ObservableConfig, Z